 In addition to being specified by IP address, hosts may also be specified by their hostname.
 When the hostname is resolved to an IP address, all resulting IPv4 and IPv6 addresses are placed into the table.
-IP addresses can also be entered into a table by specifying a valid interface name or the self keyword in which case all addresses assigned to the interface(s) will be added to the table.
+IP addresses can also be entered into a table by specifying a valid interface name or the self keyword.
+The table will then contain all IP addresses assigned to that interface or to the machine (including loopback addresses), respectively.